sergiosouzalima/nim-nimble-on-netlify/README.md

    ```
 7. In your browser, load the file public/index.html

-## Do you want this web page on line?
+## Do you want this web page online?

 ### Basic steps
 * Fork or copy this repository.